scross01/prometheus-klipper-exporter/README.md

 and replace `klipper-exporter.local` with the hostname or IP address of the host runnging `prometheus-klipper-exporter`.

-To monitor multiple Klipper instances add mutiple entries to the `static_config`.`targets` for the `klipper` job. e.g.
+To monitor multiple Klipper instances add multiple entries to the `static_config`.`targets` for the `klipper` job. e.g.

 ```yaml